nestauk/afs_early_years_labour_market_analysis/afs_early_years_labour_market_analysis/pipeline/data_enrichment/README.md

 python enrich_relevant_jobs.py run
 ```

+**NOTE:** Running this script takes some time, even not in production as you need to load a lot of large datasets!

 ### Qualification level

 We take a pattern matching approach to extracting the **minimum** qualification mentioned for a given job advert.
 The steps are as follows: